tleonhardt/sockets/inet/stream/README.md

 tested in the following manner:

     cd build
-    ./inet_stream_server > server_out.txt &
+    ./ip4_stream_server &
-    ls -lF /tmp/us*
-    echo "hello world" | ./inet_stream_client
+    ./ip4_stream_client localhost
     kill %1
-    cat server.out.txt

-The *cat* command should echo "hello world" because that is the message that was transmitted from the client to the server.
+In the above case, the client requests 1 sequence number and the server returns sequence number 0.